infinity-horizons/apeiron/README.md

 The project consists of several key components:

-- A FastAPI-based webhook API for handling Discord interactions and AI processing
+- A Discord bot written in Python
 - Infrastructure as Code using Terraform
 - Cloud Run deployment configurations